cccarly/projects/README.md

 ### 02 text similarity

 - using cosine simiarity method plus geo distance calculation to match unstructure data and find specific merchant list for further modelling usage

+### 03 association rule

+- identify underlying pattarn based on combination of products, transactions
+- identify what is the key variable associated with target variable (if target variable exists)